hashicorp/terraform-website/content/source/docs/cloud/guides/recommended-practices/part2.html.md

 # Part 2: Evaluating Your Current Provisioning Practices

-Terraform Enterprise depends on several foundational IT practices.
-Before you can implement Terraform Enterprise's collaborative infrastructure as code workflows, you need to understand which of those practices you're already using, and which ones you still need to implement.
+Terraform Cloud depends on several foundational IT practices.
+Before you can implement Terraform Cloud's collaborative infrastructure as code workflows, you need to understand which of those practices you're already using, and which ones you still need to implement.

 We've written the section below in the form of a quiz or interview, with multiple-choice answers that represent the range of operational maturity levels we've seen across many organizations.
 You should read it with a notepad handy, and take note of any questions where your organization can improve its use of automation and collaboration.